-During our beta programme, we may make backwards-incompatible changes to the API at short notice.
+In our beta version, we may make backwards-incompatible changes to the API at short notice.
 When we do, you may need to make changes to your integration, or it'll stop working.

 When we release a new version of the API, the previous version will be available for 6 months.
 It will no longer be available or usable after that time.

 New API versions will be released with backwards-incompatible changes.
 Backwards-compatible changes may be added to the latest version.
 In case we mark parts of the API as deprecated, they'll be removed in the next API version.

 Available API versions which predate the latest generally available version will be patched with bug and security fixes, where possible.